 If your iPhone has a physical home button, it’s an iPhone 6.
 Other models have either a virtual Home button (software-controlled, without moving parts) or no Home button at all.

-Keep in mind that reinstalling iOS will cause you to lose all of the data on your iPhone.
+Keep in mind that reinstalling iOS or iPadOS will cause you to lose all of the data on your iPhone.
 Make sure you create an iPhone backup so you can restore your data when you’re done.

 - Head to Settings and tap your name at the top of the list.

 - Tap your iPhone from the list of devices at the bottom of the screen (it will say “This iPhone”).

 - Tap “Find My iPhone.”
 Uncheck “Find My iPhone,” and then input your Apple ID password.

 - Launch iTunes (Windows users can download it from Apple’s website) and connect your iPhone with a Lightning cable.